Splitting Axe vs Splitting Maul: Differences Explained

 Differences between Splitting Axe and Splitting Maul

 As both the tools have striking similarities in their appearance, many people use the terms axe and maul interchangeably.
-No matter the popular opinion, the tools are very different in their features and functions.
+No matter the popular opinion, the tools differ in their features and functions.

 Weight